fac/trello-archiver/README.md

 ### trello_sprint.yml

-Make a copy og `trello_sprint.yml.org` to `trello_sprint.yml`.
+Make a copy of `trello_sprint.yml.org` to `trello_sprint.yml`.
 You'll need to replace the list_id with the column you wish to pull from Trello.

 ### Trello

 You'll need to set up a Trello API key and oauth secret.
 You can find the instructions [here](https://trello.com/app-key)

+You can automatically do this by running: `./bin/trello_sprint_info -t` and following the on-screen instructions.

 Save these to a file: `~/.trello_auth_sprint_info.yml` as follows: